 Materials and Groundwater

-As a result of increased awareness of the health risks of poor air indoors, governments are tightening up standards and requiring building owners to monitor indoor air quality.
-To this point, increased standards have applied to public places and office buildings.
-In the future it is feasible that standards could apply to newly built residential buildings.
+As a result of increased awareness of the risks of poor-quality air indoors, governments around the world have been tightening up standards and requiring building owners to monitor indoor air quality.
+To this point, increased standards have applied to public places and office buildings, though this could extend to newly built residential buildings in the future.

-The trend towards tighter regulation is particularly evident in Asia where people spend a large amount of time indoors in air conditioned environments.
-In recent years Singapore, Taiwan and Hong Kong have all taken steps to better protect human health indoors.
+The trend towards tighter regulation is particularly evident in Asia, where people often spend a large amount of time indoors in air-conditioned environments.
+In recent years, Singapore, Taiwan, and Hong Kong have all taken steps to better protect human health indoors.
 In some countries, indoor air quality can be worse than outdoor air quality, especially considering the ratio of time spent indoors versus outdoors.

 There are two main methods for assessing the quality of indoor air:

 - Real-time (continuous) measurements.
-Real-time monitors can be used for detection of pollutant sources and provide information on the variation of pollutant levels throughout the day.
-Aeroqual is one such manufacturer of equipment for real-time IAQ monitoring.
+Real-time monitors can be used for the detection of pollutant sources, providing information on the variation of pollutant levels throughout the day.
+Aeroqual is one such manufacturer of equipment for real-time indoor air quality monitoring.

 - Integrated sampling with subsequent laboratory analysis.
 Integrated samples, normally obtained during the 8 working-hours for offices, can provide information on the total exposure level of a particular pollutant.

-Regardless of the choice of the method, it is very important to ensure proper operating of the equipment and handling of the samples, as well as strict quality assurance procedures including equipment calibrations and operation in accordance with the manufacturer’s instructions.
+Regardless of the method, it is important to ensure the correct operation of the equipment and handling of samples.
+One must also follow strict quality assurance procedures, including equipment calibrations and operation, per the manufacturer’s instructions.